antofic/GraphCodable/Docs/UserGuide.md

 ```

-This system becomes very difficult to manage especially if generic classes are employed.
+**Note:** This system becomes very difficult to manage with generic classes.

 The type can also be a **value type**.
 In the following example we substitute `struct MyNewData:...` for `class MyNewData:...`:

 ```swift
 import Foundation